AdrianF3/my-dashboard/DevelopmentLog.md

 - improved bookmark tool and button layout
 - fixed git issues again
 - beginning to look at issues with the graph of the habit tracker
+- improving habit tracker and how period date are displayed and calculated